CanDIG/CanDIGv2/README.md

 ## Overview

-The CanDIG v2 project is a collection of heterogeneos services designed to work together to facilitate end to end dataflow for genomic data.
+The CanDIG v2 project is a collection of heterogeneous services designed to work together to facilitate end to end dataflow for genomic data.

 ```plaintext